wayneyeye/flappybird_AI/README.md

 3. In command line type pip install -r requirements-cpu.txt (requirements-gpu.txt if you are using a tensorflow-gpu environment)
 ----------

-Modifications made to the original Flappy Bird version [2]
+Modifications made to the original Flappy Bird version [pygame flappy bird]
 ------

 * limit the bird color to red